NEW: Shimon Peres: "Our eyes are wet and our hearts are proud"

-- Palestinians abducted Israeli soldier Gilad Shalit in 2006 when he was 19
+Palestinians abducted Israeli soldier Shalit in 2006 when he was 19

-- Israel has inked a deal to get him back in exchange for more than 1,000 Palestinian prisoners
+Israel inked a deal to get him back in exchange for more than 1,000 Palestinian prisoners

-Gilad Shalit was a 19-year-old enlisted man guarding an Israeli army post when Palestinian militants attacked his tank, killed the two men he was serving with and took him prisoner.
+Gilad Shalit was a 19-year-old enlisted man guarding an Israeli army post when Palestinian militants attacked his tank, killed the two men he was serving with and took him prisoner more than five years ago.

 “He really is the child of us all,” said Daniel Taub, Israel’s ambassador to the United Kingdom, noting that almost all Israelis do military service.

-Much of Israel came to a halt nearly five years after his capture in response to a Facebook campaign that went viral in the small Middle Eastern nation.
+Much of Israel came to a halt in a nationwide demonstration earlier this year in response to a Facebook campaign that went viral.

 On March 15, cars pulled to the side of the road, schools halted classes and Israeli President Shimon Peres paused at a conference in the southern Israeli city of Eilat.